hibernating-rhinos/RavenFS/Docs/markdown/synchronization/configurations.markdown

 }
 {CODE-END /}

+##Raven-Synchronization-Limit

+It limits the number of concurrent file synchronizations to the same server (if it does not exists the default value is *5*).

+{CODE-START:json /}
+{
+	"value":"1"
+}
+{CODE-END /}

 ##Syncing-[destination-server-url]-[filename]

-A configuration stored on a source server for every already synchronized file to a destination.
+This configuration is stored on a source server for every already synchronized file to a destination.
 It is removed if the destination confirms that the synchronization succeeded.

 {CODE-START:json /}
 {